The Hero System Bestiary: Reception

 In the August–September 1987 edition of Space Gamer/Fantasy Gamer (No. 79), Frank Jesse liked the wide range of creatures portrayed in the original edition of The Hero System Bestiary, saying "The Bestiary is more than a monster manual.
 Any Game master worth their weight in dice, should feel the tingling of ideas.
 And this will most likely turn to impatience as the Game master waits to spring these surprises on those unsuspecting adventurers."

+Sean Holland reviewed Hero Bestiary in White Wolf #36 (1993), rating it a 3 out of 5 and stated that "The Hero Bestiary is a good sourcebook.
+I would highly recommend it for a Fantasy Hero GM, and GMs of other Hero System games should give it a look as well; the dinosaurs are great for Champions."

 In the September 1993 edition of Dragon (Issue 197), Allen Varney was grateful that Hero Games had "at last released an expanded and updated Hero Bestiary [for the 4th edition of the Hero System]," but noted that many of the creatures were fairly ordinary, saying, "this thick volume devotes unusual amounts of space to mundane beasts as well as fantasy monsters, so let’s hope most Fantasy Hero campaigns need not only dragons but also, say, ostriches."